Opening an Account

 Example 1: Buy, Sell

-This constitutes one day trade, because you bought then sold AAPL on the same trading day.
+This constitutes a day trade, because you bought then sold AAPL on the same trading day.

 Day trade = Buy 1 AAPL, Sell 1 AAPL

-This is one day trade because there is only one change in direction between buys and sells
+This is a single day trade because there is only one change in direction between buys and sells.

-Day trade = Buy 5 AAPL, Buy 3 AAPL, Buy 2 AAPL, Sell 1 AAPL
+Day trade = Buy 5 AAPL, Buy 3 AAPL, Buy 2 AAPL, Sell 1 AAPL, Sell 4 AAPL, Sell 2 AAPL

 More Than One Day Trade

-You currently hold 0 shares of stock AAPL
+Example 1: One stock.
+You currently hold 0 shares of AAPL.

 Buy 100 AAPL